Avelynin/Habit-Tracker/README.md

 ## Testing and usage

-**For Testing purpose the Krzysztof account should be used as it is already containy 4 weeks data.**<br>
+**For testing purposes, the "Krzysztof" account should be used as it already contains 4 weeks of data.**<br>
 These are current values for Krzysztof account.<br><br>
 ![image](https://github.com/user-attachments/assets/f50cd7ae-4dad-4bf0-862e-51add28396c8)<br><br>
-**IMPORTANT** After login the current strike will be set to 0 as database is updated after log in and last habit has been check in at 29.12.2024
+**IMPORTANT** After login, the current streak will be set to 0 as the database is updated after login, and the last habit was checked in on 29.12.2024.

 ### User menagment

-#### Create new user
+#### Choose user(log in)

 1. Choose option 2 in start menu<br>
   ![image](https://github.com/user-attachments/assets/67d92fb0-edba-4454-8164-7995c9dc65c4)